David Guetta: Personal life

 Guetta married French nightclub manager Cathy Lobé in 1992.
 They had two children: a son born in February 2004 and a daughter born in September 2007.
 After 22 years of marriage, the couple divorced in a Paris court in March 2014.
 Neither party was present at the hearing and the reason for their divorce is unknown.

 In 2015, Forbes estimated that Guetta's annual income was $37 million.
 The same year, one of his companies was subject to a tax reassessment by the French Treasury.

 Guetta announced at the Latin Grammys 2023 that he was expecting a child with his long-term partner Jessica Ledon.
 On 17 March 2024, he announced the birth of their son.
+On 27 February 2026, he announced the birth of his fourth child.